 - certain medicines for anxiety or sleep

 - narcotic medicines for pain

 How to Use pimozide

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 Take your doses at regular intervals.
 Do not take your medicine more often than directed.
-Do not stop taking except on the advice of your doctor or health care professional.\n\nTalk to your pediatrician regarding the use of this medicine in children.
-While this medicine may be prescribed for children as young as 12 years of age for selected conditions, precautions do apply.
+Do not stop taking except on the advice of your doctor or health care professional.

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.